Opportunities for Curricular Development and Enhancement

 Examples of broad areas in which possible themes might be developed include (but are not limited to): religious perspectives in debates about war and peace, religion and healing, religion and ethics in the professions, Islamic or Christian social movements, new developments in Buddhist studies, South or East Asian religions, religion and architecture, religion and literature, religion and immigration, religion and family, the role of religion in welfare provision, or arguments about secularization and desecularization.
 Previous events sponsored by the Center have focused on chant in world religious traditions, law and reproductive health politics, the counterculture of the 1960s and 70s, migration and the bible, religion in the African diaspora, Jewish and Muslim charity in the Middle Ages, death and funerary practices in Buddhism, and ethics in mystical traditions.

 Applications should include a curriculum vitae, a 2-3 page proposal that addresses the selection criteria listed above, and a tentative budget.
 Letters of recommendation are also welcome.
-Submit applications by April 1, 2022 to email@example.com.
+Submit applications by March 31, 2023 to [email protected].
 Because funds are limited, faculty are encouraged to apply to multiple sources of funding.